Quotients of buildings by groups acting freely on chambers: Weyl Data

-\begin{lem} Let $\go:\cW \map\cW'$ be a morphism of Weyl data.
+\begin{lem} Let $\go:\cW \to\cW'$ be a morphism of Weyl data.
 If $\gb$ and $\hat{\gb}$ are homotopic galleries in $\cW$, then $\go \circ \gb$ and $\go \circ \hat{\gb}$ are homotopic galleries in $\cW'$. \end{lem}

 \begin{proof} Suppose that $\gb \sim \hat{\gb}$ via an elementary homotopy.
-If it's a $1$-elementary homotopy, then $\go \circ \gb \sim \go \circ \hat{\gb}$ by \autoref{remark:preservationofss}.
-If it's a $2$-elementary homotopy, then $\go \circ \gb \sim \go \circ \hat{\gb}$ by the fact that morphisms send defining suites to suites.
+If it is a $1$-elementary homotopy, then $\go \circ \gb \sim \go \circ \hat{\gb}$ by \autoref{remark:preservationofss}.
+If it is a $2$-elementary homotopy, then $\go \circ \gb \sim \go \circ \hat{\gb}$ by the fact that morphisms send defining suites to suites.
 The result then follows, since a homotopy is a composition of elementary homotopies. \end{proof}

-\begin{cor} Let $\go:\cW\map \cW'$ be a morphism of Weyl data and let $\theta$ be a suite of $\cW$, then $\go \circ \theta$ is a suite of $\cW'$. \end{cor}
+\begin{cor} Let $\go:\cW\to \cW'$ be a morphism of Weyl data and let $\theta$ be a suite of $\cW$, then $\go \circ \theta$ is a suite of $\cW'$. \end{cor}

 \begin{proof} If $\theta$ is a suite, then $\theta\sim \gb_0$, where $\gb_0$ is a trivial gallery.
 Then, by \autoref{lemma:decentofhomotopy}, $\go \circ \theta\sim \go \circ \gb_0$.
 But $\go \circ \gb_0$ is also a trivial gallery.
 Thus, $\go \circ \theta$ is null-homotopic, and therefore is a suite. \end{proof}